AAT Professional Diploma in Accounting (Level 4)

 How will I be assessed?

-You are required to successfully complete a Computer Based Assessment for each unit detailed above, plus a Synoptic Assessment at the end of the year.
-These will be held outside of normal classroom sessions.
+You are required to successfully complete a Computer Based Assessment for each unit detailed above.

 Progression